kslaughter/opal/README.md

 Parameter | Description | Possible Values
 --------- | ----------- | ---------------
-max_samples | The maximum samples predicted from the design space; if the true Pareto-optimal front is found by the tool, without a value for *max_samples* the algorithm will run forever re-sampling the same solutions over and over. | Any numerical values, notations such as *1e6* will be converted to integers internally. max_iterations | The maximum number of solutions that will be trained and tested, this is what determines the algorithm run time. | This must be a valid integer value. initial_iterations | | storage_period | | sigma | | alpha | |
+max_samples | The maximum samples predicted from the design space; if the true Pareto-optimal front is found by the tool, without a value for *max_samples* the algorithm will run forever re-sampling the same solutions over and over. | Any numerical value, notations such as *1e6* will be converted to integers internally. max_iterations | The maximum number of solutions that will be trained and tested, this is what determines the algorithm run time. | Any valid integer value. initial_iterations | The number of solutions to be trained and tested before the RSM neural network is trained. | Any valid integer value. storage_period | The number of solutions evaluated between periodically saving the results to disk.
+The saving process searches through all explored solutions to build the Pareto-optimal front; it is best to limit this when exploring very large design spaces. | Any valid integer value. sigma | Parameter controlling how far from a solution the next point is sampled from.
+The next point in the chain will be sampled from a normal distribution centred around the previous point, where larger *sigma* values will result in narrower distributions. | Any valid floating point value; the default is assumed to be 3 if not defined. alpha | The probability with which solutions that are predicted to be Pareto-dominated are accepted with; solutions which are predicted to be Pareto-optimal are therefore accepted with probability *1-alpha*.  | Any valid floating point value, notations such as *1e-4* will be evaluated internally.

 ### [Cost] Section: